SJWScience/evoabresist/README.md

 step <- 100

-#step size is the size you want the mean coverage to be determined across, for better resolution decrease
+#step size is the size you want the mean coverage to be determined across#
-this, for faster computing and nicer looking outputs increase it#
+#for better resolution decrease this, for faster computing and nicer looking outputs increase it#

 sequence <- seq(1, nrow(sample1), step)
 sample1_means <- rep(NA, floor(nrow(sample1)/step))